seng637-Winter/seng637-a3-CA-Proc/seng637-a3-team-5.md

     		        2, DataUtilities.calculateColumnTotal(twoByThreeValues2D, 0, rows1), .000000001d);
     }

-Coverage showed that we hadn't fully covered the calculate column total in order to reach our coverage metrics.
-This test uses a mocked Values2D object to test.
-This represents a large testing effort in order to achieve a very small coverage increase.
+Coverage showed that we hadn't fully covered the calculate column total method in order to reach our coverage metrics.
+This test uses a mocked Values2D object to provide values to the method under test.
+This is an example of a large testing effort in order to achieve a very small coverage increase.

 Coverage increase: Line (0.07%), Branch (0.6%)